EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 [Thesis](https://eprints.soton.ac.uk/49927/)

 It is crucial to reference from his thesis, the most interesting conclusion of his research was that the drag components of the front wheel were greater when the front wing ride-heights were high than it is at low ride-heights.
-This conclusion can be implemented to the design of an F1inSchools vehicle - by keeping the height of the wing as low as possible within the boundaries of the regulation.
+This conclusion can be implemented to the design of an F1inSchools vehicle - by keeping the height of the wing as low as possible within the boundaries of the regulation. **This is later expanded upon in the 'Wing Efficiency' section.

 ## Vortex Generation

 You may be able to observe that in real Formula One cars, some of many aerodynamical devices are vortex generators.
-In basic aviation vortex generators are shaped a small vane attached to a lifting surface/airfoil.
+In basic aviation vortex generators are shaped as a small vane attached to a lifting surface/airfoil.

 When the body's motion is relative to the air, the vortex generator will create a vortex in which will partially remove slow-moving boundary layers in contact with the airfoil surface.